zieben46/cmvcrud/app_test/dbadminkit_interactions/acceptance_testing_dbadmitkit.md

 ## Acceptance Testing Goals for `dbadminkit`
 - **Life-Like Scenarios**: Test table syncing (e.g., Postgres to Databricks).
-- **External User Perspective**: Simulate a data engineer running dbadminkit commands.
+- **External User Perspective**: Simulate a data engineer running dbadminkit script.
 - **Production-Like Environment**: Use Docker for Postgres and a mock Databricks setup.
 - **Test WHAT, Not HOW**: Verify outcomes (e.g., “data is synced”) without checking internals (e.g., Spark execution details).